-• Discuss with your major professor the timing and format of the written preliminary exam - the major professor discusses with the POSC, and the POSC agrees upon a format and timeline.
+• Discuss with your major professor the timing and format of the written preliminary exam - the major professor discusses with the APC, and the APC agrees upon a format and timeline.

-- After approval from your major professor, schedule your Preliminary Oral Exam with your POSC, following the Graduate College guidelines about eligibility for taking Prelim [grad college rule about 12 course credits; POS]. - Complete written Preliminary Exam at least 2 weeks before the Oral Exam date. - Once the POSC has agreed on a date, and at least two weeks before that date, submit the "Request for Preliminary Oral Exam" to the Graduate College. - Complete Preliminary Oral Exam.
-This must occur at least 6 months prior to Final Oral Exam date (expected graduation).
+- After approval from your major professor, schedule your Preliminary Oral Exam with your APC, following the Graduate College guidelines about eligibility for taking Prelim. - Complete written Preliminary Exam at least 2 weeks before the Oral Exam date. - Once the APC has agreed on a date, and at least two weeks before that date, submit the "Request for Preliminary Oral Exam" to the Graduate College. - Complete Preliminary Oral Exam.
+This must occur at least 6 months prior to Final Oral Exam date.

-Note that the preliminary exam should be scheduled with both your POSC and the Graduate College.
+Note that the preliminary exam should be scheduled with both your APC and the Graduate College.
 The expectation is that this scheduling and associated preparation will require more time than the required two weeks, and students should plan accordingly.